Dictionary: Letter G

 - How are you getting on with your studies?

-- The best thing to do is get on with your job to the best of your ability,
+- The best thing to do is get on with your job to the best of your ability.

 - As usual I got on the train and travelled all the way to Kings Cross.

-Get out.- 1 When you get out, you leave a place or go outside.
+get out 1 Leave a place or go outside.

 - A security guard told him to get out.